 When searching for the best pellet grills, it’s important to asses all of its features compared to price.
 The Camp Chef Woodwind 24 is one of the best pellet grills under $1,000.
 The features available (for an additional price) also make it one of the more versatile pellet grills that allow you to cook with high heat, make pizzas, or even a griddle with the Sidekick feature.
 It isn’t without its flaws, but when you weigh the pros and cons you get a lot for what you pay.
+Check out our full review of the new Camp Chef Woodwind Pro 24 with the new smoke box addition.

 Camp Chef sent this grill and accessories as a media sample, all opinions are our own.